 This seemingly small default setting has enormous implications for your analytics capability.
 This guide explains exactly what data retention affects, how to change it, and strategies for preserving data beyond the retention window.

-What Data Retention Actually Affects
+What Data Retention Affects

 Understanding what's affected requires knowing the difference between GA4's two reporting systems: